 t s Beall’s project ‘Through the Wringer’ will be a series of mobile washing events in Govan – each including stories, songs, and people doin’ the washin’.
 Inspiration will come from the history of Glasgow’s steamies (or wash houses), although the stories themselves will be gathered from interviews conducted by the artist – primarily with health care workers and women whose care burdens have increased during the Covid-19 pandemic.
 Similar to Beall’s work in Levadia, Greece for Memory of Water, portions of the spoken word and stories for the event will be written on cloth which will be washed and hung to dry.

-The famous sentences of Heraclitus “Everything flows” gives the title to Ira Brami’s project.
-Ira will produce a video art from Levadia, Greece, projecting her idea and feeling of the river Clyde from when she was in Govan in September last year.
-In collaboration with STAGE(Scottish Talent Across Generations Events) and local musicians, a performance on Govan side of the river will take place, with bands playing and spoken poetry accompanied by a ritual around the water with the engagement of the local community.
-The video art will be screened and come to life in Govan, re-awakening the river, creating new memories and with an effort to surpass the difficult times we’re facing.
+“Urban Kelpies: Awakening the River” is the title of Ira Brami’s project taking place in Levadia, Greece and Govan, Scotland in collaboration with STAGE(Scottish Talent Across Generations Events), local musicians and performers.
+Ira will produce a video art in Levadia, projecting her idea and feeling of the river Clyde from when she was in Govan in September last year.
+In Govan a film will be produced with bands playing and spoken poetry with the River Clyde painted on the background.
+The two films will be launched digitally accompanied by an online conversation about the project.
+There is an urge to re-awakening the river Clyde, creating new memories and with an effort to surpass the difficult times we’re facing.